Book a Tour →

 Eat Street Northshore

 Brisbane's night market precinct on the north bank of the river — shipping container food stalls from across the globe, live entertainment, and a vibrant weekend atmosphere that captures the city's multicultural character.
+The most theatrical dining precinct in Brisbane.

 $5 entry · Hamilton · Fri–Sun evening